This is Post 16 in the ‘Meditation Guidance’ series. Summaries of the other articles in this series can be found here.

 The Culture of Narcissism

 We cannot understand the importance and power of meditation, or build a vision of real personal fulfilment and a sustainable society, without understanding the phenomena of Narcissism.
-Narcissism is usually understood to be associated with particular forms of childhood deprivation, where parents fail to provide a mirror to the emerging self of the child.
+Narcissism is usually understood to be associated with particular forms of childhood deprivation, where parents fail to provide a psychological mirror to the emerging self of the child.
 I have very briefly touched on this in a previous post in this series (here).
 Narcissism is much more than this however, and certainly cannot be reduced to it.

 Importantly, narcissism also arises from various forms of cultural and especially religious conditioning, and from certain forms of zealous scientific atheism.
 This is an enormous subject – much too big for this article – but the fact of the matter is that some medical and psychological models actually cause narcissism (the Nazi doctors being an extreme example).

 In the domain of religion and spirituality a similar incongruity exists, so that while some religious cultures soothe the pain of narcissism, others only serve to exacerbate the condition.
-As history has shown so plainly, some religious cultures are appallingly narcissistic, and the religious wars that they promote are always rooted in cultural narcissism – in issues of identity, not spiritual truth.
+As history has shown so plainly, some religious cultures are appallingly narcissistic, and the religious wars that they promote are always rooted in cultural narcissism – in issues of religious identity, not spiritual truth.
 Many people look to religion and spirituality for healing of their narcissistic despair, but usually do not find it – or find only a palliative solution.

 War and Narcissism; Narcissism and War